 I charge $90 for most of my designs so therefore I have a great profit margin!
-Make sure and do this type of math for your products as well to help figure out what it costs you to make, then charge for your time it takes you to make the nails on top of this.
+Make sure and do this type of math for your products as well to help figure out what it costs you to make, then charge for your time it takes you to make the press on nails on top of this.
 Good news is I did some of the math for you on these products if you decide to use!

 WHEW, you made it to the bottom.
 Here is one final amazon link to other important things I bought like shipping labels, label printer, shipping scale etc. You're going to need those if you ship things out!

-I really hope this helps guide you in any way!
+I really hope this press on nails packaging helps guide you in any way!
 And again don't forget to check out my other blog of how I am sizing my press-ons as well so you can figure out how YOU want to approach this.